practice area bg MOBILE practice area bg scaled

 The Consequences:

-The Solution: Ensure all settlement agreements are reviewed by experienced construction defect counsel and narrowly tailored to resolve issues only.
+The Solution: Ensure that experienced construction defect counsel reviews all settlement agreements and that they are narrowly tailored to resolve only the issues at hand.

 Mistake #5: Not Consulting Legal Counsel Early